-The following text tells the story of a design inspired product development process in the field of artistic perfumery.
-Designers in this field reinvent the traditions of artistry and creativity that characterized perfumery until global brands commodified the process.
+This paper tells the story of a design inspired product development process in the field of artistic perfumery.
+This growing sector in perfumery reinvents the traditions of artistry and creativity that characterized perfumery until global brands commodified the process.
 Henceforth, new perfumes are developed according to a commercial logic determined by market research, evaluation boards and data analysis (Burr, 2008; Calkin & Jellinek, 1994; Jellinek, 1991).
 However, the limits of this approach are increasingly recognized: A "tyranny of sameness" (Dixit, 2009) dominates the market and even new scents launched by major brands fade away within a few months despite tremendous marketing efforts.

 In this context the label Humiecki & Graef stands out with an innovative approach.
 The label was created by two designers who wanted to work beyond the constraints of their client projects.
 At the beginning of the development of a new fragrance one of the designers develops a visual concept that expresses a specific human emotion.
-Subsequently, the visual concept serves as a brief for all following design processes (scent development, packaging design, campaign photography, product name and campaign text).
+Subsequently, the visual concept serves as a brief for all subsequent processes (scent development, packaging design, campaign photography, product name and campaign text).
 This approach is different in so far as a design concept instead of market or branding considerations motivates and informs the entire process.
-A closer analysis of the case reveals that the approach taken is deeply rooted in "design attitude" (Michlewski, 2008) and "design practices" (Kimbell, 2011).
-Accordingly, we identified a remarkable sense of aesthetic consistency, personal authenticity and emotional involvement that permeates the entire process leading to the creation of a new fragrance.
+A closer analysis of the case reveals that the approach taken is deeply rooted in 'design attitude' (Michlewski, 2008) and 'design practices' (Kimbell, 2011).
+Accordingly, we identified a remarkable sense of consistency, authenticity and emotion that permeates the entire process leading to the creation of a new fragrance.

-Thus, in the context of the track "Design and Innovation" our paper analyses the value of design and design practitioners in a specific but very topical context.
-It presents rich qualitative data from a design-based innovation process that is deeply intertwined with material practices.
-The paper aims at making two contributions: We contribute to a theory of design practice that goes beyond a popular design thinking practice.
-Accordingly design thinking, as a theory of what designers actually do, cannot be reduced to cognitive processes of designers (Tonkinswise, 2011; Stigliani & Ravasi, 2012).
-Second, we show how design practices impact on the overall quality of the innovation.
-From a design management perspective, innovation is at the core of the business relevance of design.
+Thus, in the context of design management and the theme of the conference 'Leading innovation through design' our paper aims at making two contributions: It presents rich qualitative data from a design-based innovation process that is deeply intertwined with material practices.
+In this respect we contribute to a theory of design practice that goes beyond a popular design thinking practice.
+Accordingly design thinking as a theory of what designers actually do cannot be reduced to cognitive processes of designers (Tonkinswise, 2011; Stigliani & Ravasi, 2012).
+Second, we show how design practice impacts on the overall quality of the innovation.
+From a design management perspective innovation is at the core of the business relevance of design.
 However, our discussion of the case aims at innovative aspects different from changing the emotional meaning for customers as discussed in the context of design driven innovation (Verganti, 2009).